Assembler to Assembler

 END

-This program (ASMASMAA.MLC) is the routine that is called to validate and display the parameters passed from the calling ptograms.
+This program (ASMASMAA.mlc) is the routine that is called to validate and display the parameters passed from the calling programs.
 The program provides a minimum of visual information when it is executed on the mainframe.
 The real value to this program is when it is animated using the 370 Assembler Option of Mainframe Express provided by Micro Focus.
 It is possible to watch the actual execution of each individual instruction and to immediately see the results.

 ASMASMAA CSECT

-* This program is provided by: *
+* ASMASMAA.MLC - This is an HLASM Program *

-* SimoTime Enterprises, LLC *
+* Provided by SimoTime Technologies *

-* (C) Copyright 1987-2010 All Rights Reserved *
+* (C) Copyright 1987-2019 All Rights Reserved *

 * Web Site URL: http://www.simotime.com *